ashwin-ar/i_shiksha/README.md

 # i_shiksha
 A toy for kids under the age of 7 years.

-This was done as a part of Toycathon-21 Finals.

 A 128x64 OLED is controlled with an ESP32,Joystick,Gyroscope & misc like LED's & Buttons.
 This has 5 different games.
 ___
 The games are 1.Memory ,2.Math,3.Balancing,4.Quiz,5.Maze.